Frequently Asked Questions

 -

-Did you know that a Cortex 360 monitors the real time clock (RTC) battery voltage?
+Did you know that a Davicom Cortex 360 monitors the real time clock (RTC) battery voltage?

 To observe the RTC battery voltage, go to Inputs / Hardware Monitoring and note the 1B1 flag value.